openblack/openblack/readme.md

 2. Install the official patch 1.10 (in the same directory)
 3. Install the official patch 1.2 (in the same directory)

-### On Linux
+### On Linux and macOS

-If you run on Linux, you can install the game with Wine ([App Page on WineHQ](https://appdb.winehq.org/objectManager.php?sClass=application&iId=156)).
+If you run on Linux or macOS, you can install the game with Wine ([App Page on WineHQ](https://appdb.winehq.org/objectManager.php?sClass=application&iId=156)).

 1. Install `wine`